The Stuart H. Smith Law Clinic & Center for Social Justice

 Top Ranked Nationally

-The Stuart H. Smith Law Clinic and Center for Social Justice is ranked 23rd among over 200 ABA-ranked law schools by U.S. News and World Report.
+The Stuart H. Smith Law Clinic and Center for Social Justice is ranked 39th among more than 200 ABA-ranked law schools by U.S. News and World Report.

 Through the Law Clinic, law students have the chance to represent real clients in nine different fields of practice.